 Verify nature walk start time, guided tours and classes on our EVENTS page and connect with more than 5,000 fans, volunteer and staff on Facebook

 We are hiring - The Arboretum just announced that a Groundskeeper position is open until filled.

-Consider annual membership -- they start at $50 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!
+Visit our JOBS page for details and links - applications are handled online.
+June is a great month to buy annual membership -- these start at $50 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA

 Read about the Arboretum's 75-year heritage, our history page describes how the Arboretum has grown to include two miles of trails and into a placefor children to learn and for all ages to appreciate the beauty and importance of desert ecosystems.Explore the gardens on a virtual tour!

 Kudos to KT Wowryk for winning the top prize in our Spring photo contest; and congratulations to other winners: Sue Cullumber, Eddie Simmons, David Oberpriller, Jim Griffith, Roger Degler, David Shields, Ardys Lurtsema, Warren Tamsen, Jabon Eagar, Jerry Jones -- and our own BTA staffer Tammy Knight.